-The third-generation Mercedes-Benz Sprinter is now available to order, introducing front-wheel drive and new connectivity options as well as an electric version from 2019.
+Mercedes-Benz has revealed more details for its third-generation Sprinter, which introduces front-wheel drive and new connectivity options as well as an electric version from 2019.

-Billed as the first end-to-end system solution for commercial fleets, the new Sprinter – which starts deliveries from June – builds on Mercedes-Benz Vans’ work to reposition as a “provider of integral transport and mobility solutions” and brings eight packages available with central fleet, vehicle, driver and location-based services to aid fleet management following the launch of the ‘Mercedes PRO Adapter’ retrofit solution.
+Billed as the first end-to-end system solution for commercial fleets, the new Sprinter – which starts deliveries from June – builds on Mercedes-Benz Vans’ work to reposition as a “provider of integral transport and mobility solutions” and brings a number of packages available with central fleet, vehicle, driver and location-based services to aid fleet management.

 Other changes see the launch of a new front-wheel drive system – aimed in particular at the courier industry – alongside the existing rear and all-wheel drive variants, which brings an extra 50kg payload compared to rear-wheel drive.
 The front-wheel drive versions also introduce a new nine-speed auto and six-speed manual.